 Having said that, many of us have dealt with the need to support multiple Revit versions, and there are many takes on this topic around.

 Our go-to approach here is to separate the main logic from the projects that do the compiling.
 This way, we can use as many class library projects as we need, targeting different Revit API DLLs using NuGet without changing our application logic.
-There are other posts around that talk about this, like this one from Archi-lab.
+There are other posts around that discuss this, like this one from Archi-lab.

 Let’s assume we want to create an add-in that supports Revit 2020 to 2023 and displays a Hello World-like task dialog.
 To do this, you need to create a .NET Framework solution, and inside it, six projects: